 Fundamental analysis is based on the idea that in order to predict future marker movements, we need to look at the so called fundamentals.
 For stocks, this could be things such as the company balance sheet and quarterly reports.

 Technical analysis on the other hand is based on the idea that the market itself is the best predictor of future market movements.
-If we want to be able to predict future movements, we need to look at historical market data and analyse it to find patterns.
+If we want to be able to predict future movements, we need to look at historical market data and analyze it to find patterns.

 Of course, it is possible for traders to allow both fundamental analysis and technical analysis impact their trading decisions.
 Fundamental analysis will typically take a comparatively long-term approach to investing compared to technical analysis which is often utilized for daytrading and similar.
 One of the reasons for this is that it can take quite a lot of time before a company’s intrinsic value is properly reflected in the market value of its shares.